← Back to blog

 BioRender: Pricing, Limitations, and the Best Alternatives in 2026

 BioRender built itself into the default tool for scientific illustration by doing one thing brilliantly: making it easy for non-designers to produce professional-looking figures.
 For a field where most researchers have never opened Adobe Illustrator, that was transformative.
-Today, millions of scientists use it to build pathway diagrams, experimental schematics, and publication figures.
+Today, more than 4 million researchers use it to build pathway diagrams, experimental schematics, and publication figures.

 But "dominant" doesn't mean "without problems."
-Over the past two years, BioRender has become the center of significant controversy around copyright, open-access licensing, and cost—controversies serious enough that researcher Will Ratcliff publicly asked on X: "Time to ditch BioRender?"
+Over the past two years, BioRender has become the center of significant controversy around copyright, open-access licensing, and cost—controversies serious enough that Georgia Tech evolutionary biologist Will Ratcliff publicly asked on X: "Time to ditch BioRender?
+I had no idea they were claiming copyright to the figures we make with it, even after we pay for use of the service."
 In 2026, that question is more relevant than ever.

 This article breaks down what BioRender actually costs, what its real limitations are, and which alternatives are worth your attention—including tools built specifically for clinical and medical illustration.